Melissaa12/MobileAINet-Object-Detection-for-Pedestrian-Danger-Zones/README.md

 This script contains miscellaneous parts of codes that were used for different uses such as splitting the images into datasets and shifting of images into different folders

 ## Training
-This folder is containing scripts edited from Ultralytics repo and data generated from it
+This folder is containing scripts edited from Ultralytics repo and data generated from it.
+Run YOLOv5_Code_final.ipynb to see usages of the code repo like traning and evaluation on models.

 This read me includes the important parts of the repositary that we edited or is relevant